Neil Patrick Harris & David Burtka:

 Along with performing next to fellow Gemini, Anne Heche in the theatrical drama, “Proof”, Harris wow’d audiences when he sang the role of the Emcee alongside the Sally Bowles of fellow Mercury ruled, child-performer-all-grown-up, Deborah Gibson in the Broadway musical “Cabaret”.
 Neil’s masterful interpretation as Cabaret’s dualistically dubious, singing Emcee earned him the accolade of being the top drawing headliner of that role by Gueststarcasting.com, surpassing even another Air signed openly gay actor/singer known for playing roles of both the gay and non-gay varieties, Alan Cumming.

 With Harris’ versatility earning him well-reputed renown as a talented performer of both the dramatic and musical stage, it only made astrological sense in 2009 for the Twin born showman to be asked to host the most prominent awards show for both dramatic and musical stage performers which traditionally takes place during Gemini’s time of year during the second week of June, The Tony Awards.
-Neil Patrick Harris has successfully undertook hosting the Tonys four times overall in 2009, 2010, 2011, and 2013, three of which earned him a Tony for actually hosting The Tonys.
+Neil Patrick Harris has successfully undertook hosting the Tonys four times overall in 2009, 2010, 2011, and 2013, three of which earned him an Emmy Award for actually hosting The Tonys.